Time Landscape

 The New York City Department of Parks and Recreation describes the artwork: "When it was first planted, Time Landscape portrayed the three stages of forest growth from grasses to saplings to grown trees.
 The southern part of the plot represented the youngest stage and now has birch trees and beaked hazelnut shrubs, with a layer of wildflowers beneath.
 The center features a small grove of beech trees (grown from saplings transplanted from Sonfist’s favorite childhood park in the Bronx) and a woodland with red cedar, black cherry, and witch hazel above groundcover of mugwort, Virginia creeper, aster, pokeweed, and milkweed.
 The northern area is a mature woodland dominated by oaks, with scattered white ash and American elm trees.
 Among the numerous other species in this miniforest are oak, sassafras, sweetgum, and tulip trees, arrowwood and dogwood shrubs, bindweed and catbrier vines, and violets."
 Sonfist's intention was to create a natural memorial akin to war memorials.

-After the planting, the piece presents questions on the nature of the project and what is "natural".

-Post-colonial plants intrude into the park.

-On one hand, Sonfist has stated that he is not bothered.

-On the other, the evocation of the past is what distinguishes it from other green areas.

-NY DoP&R has taken to periodically weeding out invaders and incinerating them.